wolfoerster/SmartLogging/README.md

 "ThreadId":1,"Level":"Information","Context":"TestApp.Program",
 "Method":"DoSomething","Message":"{\"name\":\"asd\",\"age\":123}"}`

-### LogWriter Details
+## LogWriter Details
-If you don't explicitely call the (one and only) LogWriter's Init() method, your log entries will be written to the current user's temporary directory into a file called *"name of your application.log*", the maximum file size will be 16 MB and the minimum log level will be *Information*.
+If you don't explicitely call one of the LogWriter.Init() methods, your log entries will be written to a file called *"MyApp.log"* in the current user's temporary directory, the maximum file size will be 16 MB and the minimum log level will be *Information*.

+The name *"MyApp"* just stands for the name of your application.

+If the log file exceeds the maximum size it is copied to a file called *"MyApp.log.log"* and the original file is cleared.

-If you want to change the default behaviour, you can call
+If you want to change this default behaviour you can call one of the following Init methods.

-`LogWriter.Init(string fileName, long maxSize)`

-and set the minimum log level with e.g.

-`LogWriter.MinimumLogLevel = LogLevel.Warning`
+### LogWriter.Init(string fileName = null, long maxFileSize = 16MB)

+If you call this method without specifying fileName and maxFileSize LogWriter will use the same defaults as described above.
+The parameters fileName and maxFileSize let you specify the log file and its maximum allowed size.

-Note that the lowest accepted maxSize is 64 kB and the highest is 64 MB.
+Note that the lowest accepted maxFileSize is 64 kB and the highest is 64 MB.

-If the log file exceeds the maximum size the current log file is copied to a file called *"MyApp.log.log"* if the original file is called *"MyApp.log"* and the file *"MyApp.log"* is cleared.

-You can also specify the amount of time for buffering log entries:

-`LogWriter.BufferingTime = 1;`

-This sets the time to 1 second.
-When you set a value which is lower than 0.1 or larger than 10, then the value is corrected to these limits.
+### LogWriter.Init(LogSettings settings)

+This method lets you specify where log entries go to (file and/or console and/or stream), how long entries are buffered and which entries are processed at all.

+### LogWriter.Flush()

+Forces all cached log entries to be sent to the output.
+If you don't call this method when your application terminates you might loose some log entries.

+### LogWriter.MinimumLogLevel

+You can change the minimum log level at any time using this property.
+Its value controls whether log entries are processed, i.e. written to an output.

+### LogWriter.BufferingTime

+You can also change the buffering time at any time using this property.
+By default log entries are cached 0.9 seconds before they are sent to the output.
+You can change this amount of time to your needs in the range of 0.1 to 10.0 seconds.